Minimax optimality of permutation tests: Further applications

 and denote the resulting test statistic by $U_{n_1,n_2}^{\text{split} \ast}$.
 The critical value is determined by permuting the labels within $\widetilde{\mathcal{X}}_{n/2}^{\text{split}}$ and the resulting test has the following theoretical guarantee. \begin{proposition}[Multinomial independence testing in $\ell_1$ distance] Let $\mathcal{P}_{\text{\emph{Multi}}}^{(d_1,d_2)}$ be the set of multinomial distributions defined on $\mathbb{S}_{d_1, d_2}$.
 Let $\mathcal{P}_0 = \{p_{YZ} \in \mathcal{P}_{\text{\emph{Multi}}}^{(d_1,d_2)}: p_{YZ} = p_Yp_Z \}$ and $\mathcal{P}_1(\epsilon_n) = \{p_{YZ} \in \mathcal{P}_{\text{\emph{Multi}}}^{(d_1,d_2)}: \|p_{YZ} - p_Yp_Z\|_2 \geq \epsilon_n \}$ where

 for a sufficiently large $C>0$ and $d_1 \leq d_2$.
 Consider the two-sample $U$-statistic $U_{n_1,n_2}^{\text{\emph{split}}\ast}$ described above.
-Then, over the classes $\mathcal{P}_0$ and $\mathcal{P}_1$, the type I and II errors of the resulting permutation test via sample-splitting are uniformly bounded as in (\ref{Eq: uniform error control}). \end{proposition} The proof of this result follows similarly as that of Proposition~\ref{Proposition: Multinomial L1 Testing} with a slight modification due to different kinds of weights.
-The details are deferred to Appendix~\ref{Section: Proof of Proposition: Multinomial independence testing in L1 distance}.
+Then, over the classes $\mathcal{P}_0$ and $\mathcal{P}_1$, the type I and II errors of the resulting permutation test via sample-splitting are uniformly bounded as in (\ref{Eq: uniform error control}). \end{proposition} In view of the minimum separation~(\ref{Eq: minimum separation for multinomial independence testing}), the proposed test above is minimax rate optimal for multinomial independence testing in the $\ell_1$ distance.
 We note again that sample-splitting is mainly for technical convenience and it might result in a loss of efficiency in practice.
-An interesting direction of future work is therefore to see whether one can obtain the same minimax guarantee without sample-splitting.
+In order to use the data more efficiently and remove the randomness from a single split, we recommend that one considers many splits and uses the average of the resulting statistics as their final test statistic.
+However this strategy requires a more delicate power analysis, which is beyond the scope of the present paper.
+An interesting direction of future work is therefore to see whether one can obtain the same minimax guarantee by using multiple splits or developing other statistics that avoid sample-splitting.